cityblock/commons-starter-project/README.md

 5. `log_min_duration_statement = -1`
 6. `log_min_messages = 'DEBUG2'`

+#### Spotlight Optimization
+Running the test suite causes a lot of database churning.
+This can cause low performance when Spotlight is attempting to index every change to your database files.
+To prevent this, [add][] your Postgres data directory (with a Homebrew install, typically `/usr/local/var/postgres`) to Spotlight's privacy list.

 ### Running in Production Mode Locally Using Docker

 We are able to run the application locally using Docker and Docker Compose.
 For now, this means running the web application with a postgres database, but no RabbitMQ.
 To get started, download and install [Docker][].
 After you have Docker installed and running, follow these steps: